KevinAbrahamRepo/Data-Analytics-Projects/Supervised Models/Traffic Demographics/README.md

 ### All Model Performance Comparison:
 ![Picture6](https://user-images.githubusercontent.com/15803839/64131254-75b30b00-cd95-11e9-9187-b3c02627dfcd.png)

-**Since the majority class constituted for roughly 85% of all records, other metrics such F-Score, Recall, Mathews Correlation Coefficient MCC were used to determine the best model.
-Gaussian Naive Bayes performed marginally better for recall scores than Logistic Regression to show the ratio of correctly predicted positive observations.
-The descision tree based models (Random Forest, Gradient Boost) performed relatively poorly overall.
-The models can still be improved further by balancing target class and tuning parameters.**
+**Since the majority class constituted for roughly 85% of all records, other metrics such F-Score, Recall, Mathews Correlation Coefficient MCC were used to determine the best model. *Gaussian Naive Bayes* performed marginally better for recall scores than Logistic Regression to show the ratio of correctly predicted positive observations.
+The descision tree based models (Random Forest, Gradient Boost) performed relatively poorly overall.**

+**NOTE: The results are lower than typical classification results, but this is primarily because of a highly imbalanced target class that expectedly introduces bias for the majority class while modelling.
+Each models can still be improved by balancing target class further and tuning model parameters.**

 *[Metrics to measure model performance for an imbalanced dataset](https://towardsdatascience.com/what-metrics-should-we-use-on-imbalanced-data-set-precision-recall-roc-e2e79252aeba)*